 There are minimum legal requirements for where children can sit in motor vehicles:

-- Children under four years must not travel in the front seat if a car has two or more rows of seats.
+- Children aged under six months must not sit in the front row of a vehicle if the vehicle has two or more rows of seats.

-The back row of seats is the safest place in the car – you should seat your child in the back row whenever possible.
-If you must seat your child in the front seat, adjust the front seat as far back as possible to protect your child from injury if airbags are activated.
+The back row of seats is the safest place in the car.
+You should seat your child in the back row whenever possible.
+If you must seat your child in the front row, adjust the seat as far back as possible to protect your child from injury if airbags are activated.
 You should never disable or remove a car’s airbags.

 Here are some extra safety tips when travelling in the car: